 One of the most useful things OmegaT users can do is... to use OmegaT.
 And when they find things that don't work, or deficiencies in the documentation, to tell us about them.

-Also, consider testing nightly builds of OmegaT that may contain even more new and fascinating bugs!
+Also, consider testing weekly builds of OmegaT that may contain even more new and fascinating bugs!